yoshiday01/-WebOTX-Application-Server-V10-Cluster-Construction-Guide-EXPRESSCLUSTER-X-/WebOTX Application Server V10_create_cluster_Yoshida_220629.md

 ```

 ## Cluster environment construction on Windows (A 2node Active-standby cluster environment)
-This section describes the procedure or constructing a 2 node active-standby cluster environment
+This section describes the procedure for constructing a 2 node active-standby cluster environment.
 In this procedure, the active server is defined as N1 node and the standby server as N2 node.
 ```
 +------------------------------------------+